A visibly upset Doctor prepares to mount his defence.

-Me: (as early Peter Gabriel) A FLOWER?
+Me: (As Peter Gabriel) A FLOWER?

-Sue: She’s brought his bubbly milk.
+Sue: She’s brought him his bubbly milk.

-The Vervoid turns on the shower.
+The Vervoid turns on the shower to distract her.

 Sue: Either that flower is very clever and it’s trying to keep Janet away, or it’s dying of thirst and it’s going to water itself.

 Sue: That interruption was completely pointless.
-Pointless.
+Pointless, I tell you!

-Mel eavesdrops on Rudge and Janet…
+Mel eavesdrops on Rudge and Janet.

 Give it time.

-Sue: Is it just me, or are they a bit… you know… rude?
+Sue: Is it just me or are they a bit… you know… rude?

 Sue: Is she the only waitress on the whole ship?
 She must be run off her feet.
 When does she get a break?